-With a total of about 65 % of Bhutan's active rural households (age ranging from 15 to 64) engaged in farming, Agriculture continue to remain as an important sector to contribute to Sustainable Development in Bhutan.
-Agriculture (encompassing arable agriculture, livestock and forestry) contributes 16 % of the National GDP as shown in Table 1.
+With a total of about 65 per cent of Bhutan's active rural households (age ranging from 15 to 64) engaged in farming, Agriculture continues to remain as an important sector to contribute to sustainable development in Bhutan.
+Agriculture (encompassing arable agriculture, livestock and forestry) contributes 16 per cent of the National GDP as shown in table 1.

 The use of scientific knowledge in farming and development of technologies can play a major role in triggering development focus towards sustainable approaches.
 Realizing this, agriculture research in Bhutan started in 1965 with the creation of Agriculture Research Centres mainly to conduct adaptive and applied research in the fields of arable agriculture, horticulture, livestock, and forestry and farming systems.
-Currently, the adaptive and applied research is conducted by technical departments of Agriculture, Livestock and Forestry with policy and strategic researches conducted by the Council of RNR Research of Bhutan (CoRRB) and the Policy and Planning Division (PPD) of the Ministry of Agriculture and Forests (MoAF).
-The content of this paper will focus only on the policies and strategies associated with agriculture research and development in order to stay within the context of this paper.
+Currently, the adaptive and applied research is conducted by technical departments of agriculture, livestock and forestry with policy and strategic researches conducted by the Council of RNR Research of Bhutan (CoRRB) and the Policy and Planning Division (PPD) of the Ministry of Agriculture and Forests (MoAF).